Advice

 • Service fee — A fixed charge for a particular service or professional advice type, like preparing your Statement of Advice (SOA)

-Hourly rate is rare in financial advising in general, however, it's a convenient option for clients living in Australia.
-Experienced financial advisor hourly rates can easily range from $275 to $550 depending on their background and areas of expertise.
+Hourly advice can suit people who want help with a specific question or a one-off decision.
+Experienced financial advisors' hourly rates can easily range from $275 to $550, depending on their background and areas of expertise.

-Asset-based fees are charged on the total investments managed by a financial advisor.
-Asset-based fees usually sit between 0.5% to 1% of a client's existing balance.
+Asset-based fees are charged as a percentage of the assets an advisor manages for you.
+The fee often sits between 0.5% to 1% of a client's existing balance.
 The advantage of this approach is that your advisor is motivated to grow your portfolio, as this means their advice fee will be equally higher, thus compensating them based on your financial growth.

 The major disadvantage, however, is that as your balance grows, these financial advice fees can cease to accurately reflect the work an advisor is doing on your portfolio and result in you overpaying them versus a different fee model.